Louis-Legere/PixelFarmingContest/Docs/markdownFiles/motorSetupGuide.md

 <br>
 `odrv0.reboot()`

-Before running either motor you have to put them in the closed loop state with these commands:
+**IMPORTANT!** Before running either motor you have to put them in the closed loop state with these commands:

 `odrv0.axis0.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`
 <br>